stabgan/Digit-Recognition-of-Hand-Written-MNIST-Digits-from-Scratch/README.md

 Achieved around 99% accuracy with cubic polynomial kernel of 10 dimension PCA using Softmax regression

 #### This is only part1 using ML .
 Part2 using Neural Networks will be up soon .

+I didn't uploaded the MNIST dataset , it's available in internet